isabellaoakes/Childhood-Obesity-in-the-United-States/README.md

 By exploring peer-reviewed journals, I explored potential causes for the rise in childhood obesity as well as the consequences that come with it.
 The research shows that by discovering the causes, potential solutions can be created that can take into account differences in socioeconomic and racial identity differences.
 Statistical analysis was used to explore the change in childhood obesity over time, as well as differences in obesity rates between children with different racial identities.

 ## Needs of this project:
--Data exploration/descriptive statistics
+- Data exploration/descriptive statistics
--Statistical modeling
+- Statistical modeling
--Writeup/reporting
+- Writeup/reporting

 Raw Data is being kept [here](https://github.com/isabellaoakes/Childhood-Obesity-in-the-United-States/blob/main/National-Obesity-Monitor-Data.csv) within this repository.